-Tracy Green is the managing attorney for the CFA.
-She has extensive experience in the area of child welfare, both as a practicing attorney and a former foster care case manager.
-Throughout her almost 20 years of professional involvement in the child welfare system, her working philosophy has been that zealous advocacy for parents is critical for efficacious advocacy for children and for families as a whole.
+Tracy Green is the legal director for the Detroit Center for Family Advocacy (CFA).
+A product of Detroit Public Schools, she is a graduate of Cass Technical High School.
+She received both her Bachelor of Science in Social Work and Juris Doctorate degrees from Wayne State University (Detroit, Michigan).
+Tracy has extensive experience in the area of child welfare, both as a practicing attorney and, formerly as a foster care case manager for The Children's Center of Wayne County and the Michigan Department of Human Services (formerly Michigan Family Independence Agency).
+Throughout her more than 20 years of professional involvement in the child welfare system, her working philosophy has been that zealous advocacy for parents is critical to effective advocacy and better outcomes for children.

-Mrs. Green is a lifelong Detroiter who is vested in the Detroit community and who cares deeply about its families.
-She attended Detroit public schools and received both her law and social work degrees from Wayne State University, in the heart of Detroit.
-She and her husband, Andre, are proud to live and raise their children in Detroit.
+Tracy is a lifelong Detroiter who is vested in the Detroit community and who cares deeply about its families.
+She and her husband, Andre, are proud to live in Detroit and raise their children there.
 She can be reached at email@example.com or 313.875.4233, ext.
 154.

 Professor Sankaran earned his B.A., magna cum laude, from the College of William and Mary.
 He earned his J.D., cum laude, from the University of Michigan Law School, where he was an associate editor of the Michigan Law Review.
 After law school, he joined the Children's Law Center (CLC) as a Skadden Fellow, and became a permanent staff attorney with the CLC in September 2003.
 He supervised attorneys handling child abuse and neglect matters and carried his own caseload representing children, parents, and caregivers in abuse, custody, and domestic violence proceedings at both the trial court and appellate levels in the District of Columbia.
 Professor Sankaran was named the 2004 Michigan Law School Public Interest Alumni of the Year, and, in 2006, was certified as a child welfare specialist by the National Association of Counsel for Children.
 He currently sits on the Board of Trustees of the Detroit Metropolitan Bar Foundation and is a member of the Equal Access Initiative of the Michigan State Bar.
 Professor Sankaran can be reached at firstname.lastname@example.org or 734.763.5000.